ChickenProp/pretty-gist/README.md

 people might want to configure how it renders the keys, then the keys won't be configurable.

 I think the other approaches I have kinda mitigate this problem, but I wouldn't say "solve".
 The `Gister` thing also mitigates it, since users can essentially write their own instances, but I didn't come up with it until after I'd gone exploring.
+Also there might be clever things people can do with various forms of generic (not necessarily `Generic`) traversal.

 There's also a problem for users.
 As a user, I expect that you'll usually want to configure every value of a type in the same way, at any given call to `gist`.